hashicorp/terraform-provider-azurerm/website/docs/d/disk_encryption_set.html.markdown

 * `auto_key_rotation_enabled` - Is the Azure Disk Encryption Set Key automatically rotated to latest version?

+* `key_vault_key_url` - The URL for the Key Vault Key or Key Vault Secret that is currently being used by the service.

 * `tags` - A mapping of tags assigned to the Disk Encryption Set.

 ## Timeouts